-The Director of Disability Services will give the student an Accommodation Form specifying the accommodations approved by the College.
-It is the student's right and responsibility to request approved accommodations in College programs, activities, or services.
-In keeping with the College's nondiscrimination policy, accommodations are to be made only at the request of the student, not assumed or imposed by other parties.
-The student shall present the Accommodation Form to the appropriate faculty member or administrator to substantiate a request for accommodation.
-Accommodations should not be provided to students without evidence that the accommodation has been approved by the College.
-A student lacking such documentation should be referred to the Director of Disability Services according to the above procedure for requesting an accommodation.
+Accessibility Services will provide an Accommodation Letter upon request, each semester, to students who have approved accommodations specifying the accommodations approved by the University.
+In keeping with the University's nondiscrimination policy, accommodations are to be made only at the request of the student, not assumed or imposed by other parties.
+The student shall present their Accommodation Letter to the appropriate faculty member, staff member or administrator when requesting to utilize an accommodation.
+Accommodations should not be provided to students without an Accommodation Letter which has been approved by the University.
+A student lacking such documentation should be referred to Accessibility Services.

-Should any problem arise in securing an approved accommodation, the student should bring the problem to the immediate attention of the 504/ADA Officer, who will assist in resolving the matter.
-In addition, any member of the College community with questions or concerns about the College's disability policy and procedures should contact the 504/ADA Officer.
+Should any problem arise in securing an approved accommodation, the student should bring the problem to the immediate attention of the 504/ADA Compliance Officer, Associate Vice President for Student Success, Sabrina Fennell, who will assist in resolving the matter.
+In addition, any member of the University community with questions or concerns about the University's disability policy and procedures should contact the 504/ADA Compliance Officer.
 Retaliation against students, applicants, or employees for exercising their rights under this policy is strictly prohibited and will not be tolerated.
-Claims of retaliation should be reported to the 504/ADA Officer (Assistant Vice President for Student Success, Research & Information Commons, telephone (716) 839-8228).
+Claims of retaliation should be reported to the 504/ADA Compliance Officer.